-For Novice Major & Female Novice, only one coach ("game coach") will be permitted on the ice of each of the half-ice/cross-ice games.
-One referee per each half-ice/cross-ice game is to be utilized to allow the on-ice officials to use the game(s) as a referee development tool.
+For U9 & Female U9, only one coach ("game coach") will be permitted on the ice of each of the half-ice or cross-ice games.
+One referee per each half-ice or cross-ice game is to be utilized to allow the on-ice officials to use the game(s) as a referee development tool.
 The presence of a referee is also a player development tool as it will encourage players to learn about boundaries and potential consequences.
 For new referees and players alike, this will allow a gradual introduction to game situations.

-If only one half-ice/cross ice game is played, due to numbers of players present or for any other reason, and two referees are present, the two referees shall referee the one game.
+If only one half-ice or cross ice game is played, due to numbers of players present or for any other reason, and two referees are present, the two referees shall referee the one game.

-For Initiation Major, Female Initiation and Novice Minor, two coaches (one from each team) will be the "game coach" on the playing surface.
+For U7, Female U7 and U8, two coaches (one from each team) will be the "game coach" on the playing surface.
 No referees are to be assigned.

-Associations utilizing referees at Novice Minor should refer to the guideline as set out for Novice Major & Female Novice.
+\Associations utilizing referees at U8, should refer to the guideline as set out for U9 & Female U9.

 When a player violates the rules, the "game coach" or "referee" can stop the game by blowing the whistle and clarifying the reason for the stoppage in play with the player in question.
 No penalties are given.
-If necessary and based on the severity of the infraction, the "game coach" or "referee" can remove a player from the game for an extended period with an enphasis to reintroduce the player after a short "time out" from playing.
+If necessary and based on the severity of the infraction, the "game coach" or "referee" can remove a player from the game for an extended period with an emphasis to reintroduce the player after a short "time out" from playing.